Oath: Chronicles of Empire and Exile: Development

 The game was in development since 2018.
 Wehrle sought in the production of Oath to place narrative value as a priority, and to remove any predetermined scenarios so that every element of the game could be altered.
-His experience of second hand board games during childhood, such as Squad Leader and other Avalon Hill board games as well as HeroQuest and Chancellorsville, led him to want to design a board game that had a "more resonant echo"; he wanted each box to have a tangible history without the player destroying parts of it, as was the norm in many legacy games.
+His experience of second hand board games during childhood, such as Squad Leader and other Avalon Hill board games, often from second hand shops with missing pieces, as well as HeroQuest and Chancellorsville, led him to want to design a board game that had a "more resonant echo"; he wanted each box to have a tangible history without the player destroying parts of it, as was the norm in many legacy games.
 Other inspirations for Wehrle in terms of Oath included Imperium, Barbarian, Kingdom and Empire, and Blood Royale, a role-playing game.
+He has also noted that his idea for Oath's campaign mechanism came from his altering of the game Pax Porfiriana, using a house rule to change it into a campaign itself.
+Wehrle wrote about his development of the game in a series of design diaries, in which he often wrote about "empire" and the historical, political and imperial strategies played by the game's different roles.

-In 2022, Wehrle announced that Leder Games was designing an expansion for Oath.
+In 2022, Wehrle announced that Leder Games was in the early development stages of an expansion for Oath.
+This expansion, named Oath: New Foundations and originally anticipated for November 2025, is expected to feature new mechanics and a new single-player mode.

 Kickstarter

 A Kickstarter campaign for the game was launched in January 2020 to fund its production, with a single pledge level of $90.
 Backers who pledged this amount received a journal to chronicle their sessions as well as metal favor coins and resin secret tokens, which were sold separately to the public upon the game's full release.
 It met its funding goal of $50,000 quickly.